Purpose

 Section 4: Drafting a new Template

 Note: If the template is controlled by a Change Request, the CR Plan needs to be approved before moving on to the next steps!
-Refer to Managing Change Request
+If the template needs to be edited before the plan is approved, it needs to be put in the state “Edit Preliminary Template”.
+Refer to WI: Managing Change Request

-Step 4.1 – Draft Template and Route for Review – Template Author
+Step 4.1 – Draft Template – Template Author

 I. Check out the template, launches in Word (or other applications the template was initiated from)